 Funding Women of Color

-The Rebel Fund is a 501-C3 platform anchored by and connected to the mission of Rosa Rebellion.
-Rosa Rebellion's founders envisioned a space that would bridge the funding gap for women of color by financially resourcing 3 projects annually by women of color working to creatively disrupt racial injustice and community inequity.
+The Rebel Fund is a funding platform anchored by and connected to the mission of Rosa Rebellion.
+Rosa Rebellion's founders envisioned a space that would bridge the funding gap for women and non-binary people of color by financially resourcing projects and spaces led by women of color working to creatively disrupt racial injustice and community inequity.

 About the Rebel Fund

-• Founded in 2022, the Rebel Fund’s mission is to equip women of color, who are engaged in creative activism, with financial capital and a decolonizing community space to nourish imagination and activate liberated futures where people of color thrive on our own terms and according to our own values.
+• Founded in 2022, the Rebel Fund’s mission is to equip women and non-binary people of color, who are engaged in creative activism, with financial capital and a decolonizing community space to nourish imagination and activate liberated futures.

-• The Rebel Fund Application is now closed.
+• The Rebel Fund is now OPEN.
+CLICK HERE TO APPLY.

-Application: First-round applicants are asked to complete a short online application (less than 2,000 words total) that describes their project idea, activation description, and vision for our collective BIPOC futures.
-From this pool, select applicants will be invited to submit additional information and/or join us for a panel interview.
+Application: Applicants are asked to complete a short online application that describes their project idea, funding needs, and a vision for our collective BIPOC futures.

-The Rebel Fund Selection Committee is primarily composed of The Rebel Fund board members- women of color from a variety of regional, ethnic, and professional backgrounds.
+The Rebel Fund Selection Committee is composed of The Rebel Fund boar of directors and Rosa Rebellion Advisory Board, a collection of women from a variety of regional, ethnic, and professional backgrounds.

 Meet the 2023 Grantees β˜†